 Comcast is made up of three parts.
-The core cable business owns networks capable of providing television, internet access, and phone services to 63 million US homes and businesses, or nearly half of the country.
+The core cable business owns networks capable of providing television, internet access, and phone services to 64 million US homes and businesses, or nearly half of the country.
 About 50% of the locations in this territory subscribe to at least one Comcast service.
 Comcast acquired NBCUniversal from General Electric in 2011.
 NBCU owns several cable networks, including CNBC, MSNBC, and USA, the NBC network, the Peacock streaming platform, several local NBC affiliates, Universal Studios, and several theme parks.
-Sky, acquired in 2018, is a large television provider in the UK and has invested heavily in proprietary content to build this position.
-Sky is also a large pay-television provider in Italy and has a presence in Germany and Austria.
+The firm plans to spin off most of its cable networks later in 2025.
+Finally, Sky, acquired in 2018, is a large television provider in the UK and Italy, and it also has a presence in Germany and Austria.

 Market capitalization, or "market cap", is the aggregate market value of a company represented in a dollar amount.
 Since it represents the “market” value of a company, it is computed based on the current market price (CMP) of its shares and the total number of outstanding shares.